prolificinteractive/Cake/README.md

 # [UNMAINTAINED] Cake

 ⚠️ **This repository is no longer maintained or supported.
-Pull requests opened will not be reviewed.** ⚠️
+New pull requests will not be reviewed.** ⚠️

 Cake is a wrapper for Cocoapods that aims to replicate the behavior of Carthage while maintaining the central database of Pods that Cocoapods provides.
 This allows you to pull pods and manage dependencies using Cocoapods without